Schedule a Demo

 2) Challenges of Identifying and Collecting Website Data

 Website data has become much more common in legal matters, particularly in cases involving misleading product claims.
-The audience poll indicated that a significant portion found it somewhat or very difficult to identify, preserve, and collect website data for legal matters.
+The audience poll in the webinar also indicated that a significant portion found it somewhat or very difficult to identify, preserve, and collect website data for legal matters.

 "We're seeing more litigation around websites and the promises made on websites.
 It could be a challenge for organizations to handle this data effectively." —Mike Quartararo